 - Location: Stockton, CA

 - Term of Employment: Regular, Full-Time

-Reporting to the Executive Director and the Deputy Director, the CRLA Directing Attorney is responsible for the overall provision of legal services to the low-income client community in the service area and the day to day operations of the local field office.
+Reporting to the Program Director, the CRLA Directing Attorney is responsible for the overall provision of legal services to the low-income client community in the service area and the day-to-day operations of the local field office.
 This includes supervising, training and motivating local office staff to provide the highest quality legal services in accordance with CRLA program guidelines, the ABA Standards for Providers of Civil Legal Services and the Code of Professional Responsibility.

 - Ensure that staff have accurate, timely, and complete information about the legal issues within the local office’s scope of responsibility, including training in the basic office responsibilities.

 - Evaluate staff on an annual basis including the identification of training needs to be incorporated into the office’s six (6) month work plan.